Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: Results

 Murugan, Huse, and Leibler recently discovered that energetic discrimination in a general network requires a {\it discriminatory fence}~\cite{Murugan2014}, which can be idealized as a ladder graph having two sides, each with $N$ loops (Figure \ref{fig:ladder}(a)).
 The sides of the ladder are symmetric about the $0$ node; the network aims to discriminate between states represented by its upper corners (i.e., $x_{s2}$ in Figure \ref{fig:ladder}(a)).
 Rate constants $u^S,\ d^S, \ S=\{W, R\}$ will differ for the `Wrong' ($W$) and `Right' ($R$) sides of the network.

-The ladder idealization captures the fact that a general energetic discrimination network must have dominant `forward' ($f$) and `reverse' ($b$) paths which are parallel to each other and effectively one-directional.
+The ladder idealization captures the fact that a general energetic discrimination network must be processive and have a dominant `forward' ($f$) and `reverse' ($b$) path which are parallel to each other and effectively one-directional.
 On the pathway towards the product state, there is the constant threat of `discard' ($d$), after which the reaction is exposed to a one-directional pathway away from the product state ($b$).
 There is also the possibility of `rescue' ($u$) from discard.

 The Kramer's form rate constants for this network are

 And there is no discrimination ($f^R=f^W=f$) along the forward or reverse pathways:

 which we approximate to be one-directional for analytical convenience, but treat as bidirectional with small reverse rates when necessary for computing dissipation.